 Wireless networks are much more volatile than wireline networks.
-The unique challenge for mobile video call is to maintain stable realtime video streaming quality in face of various network impairments, such as random and bursty packet loss, long delay and delay jitter, and time-varying cross-traffic.
-In this section, we analyze the impact of network impairments on the delivered video quality in the three systems.
+The unique challenge for mobile video call is to maintain stable realtime video streaming quality in the face of various network impairments, such as random and bursty packet loss, long delay and delay jitter, and time-varying crosstraffic.
+In this section, we analyze the impact of network impairments on the delivered video quality.

-5.1 Video Conferencing Quality
+A. Video Conferencing Quality

-As with any video streaming service, a user in a video conferencing is sensitive to the perceptual quality of the delivered video, which is determined by various encoding parameters, such as video frame size, frame rate, and quantization levels [21, 22, 23].
+As with any video streaming service, a user in a video conferencing is sensitive to the perceptual quality of the delivered video, which is determined by various encoding parameters, such as video frame size, frame rate, and quantization levels [14].
 The delivered user perceptual video quality increases as the delivered video rate increases.
 Since video conferencing is to facilitate realtime interaction, users are also highly sensitive to end-to-end video delays, video playback continuity and smoothness.
-To achieve good overall video conferencing quality, a user's video data has to be streamed consistently at high rate and low delay, with low rate and delay variations.
+To achieve good overall video conferencing quality, a user's video has to be streamed consistently at high rate and low delay.